brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 21 bht.md

 # Ephesians 4:21 Commentary Help Text

 ## BHT:
-If you have truly heard and received the teachings of Jesus, not just externally but with spiritual conviction, illumination, and genuine faith, you have been taught by him through his Spirit and ministers.
-Jesus himself is the embodiment of truth, and his gospel is pure and unmixed.
-As you continue to be taught by him, remember to walk in accordance with the truth he has revealed, living in direct opposition to the ways of the world.
+Through the Gospel message, you have not simply listened to Christ preaching, but you have received the truth that is found in Jesus Himself.
+This truth is not heard merely with the ears, but it brings about true faith, spiritual conviction, and a genuine assurance of our relationship with Him.
+It is by His Spirit and through His ministers that we are taught and directed to Christ for righteousness, pardon, cleansing, and all the grace we need.
+Therefore, let the truth that is in Jesus guide and transform your life, standing in direct opposition to the ways of the world.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: